-Process for relocating to other premises
+Relocating to other premises

 The relocation of any health service creates additional safety and quality risks for patients.
 This is also true for general practices.
-For this reason, general practices that plan to relocate are required to notify their accrediting agency as soon as practical.
+For this reason, a general practice that plans to relocate are required to notify its accrediting agency as soon as practical.

 The accrediting agency will work with the general practice during the transition to ensure a relocation assessment is completed.
-This assessment is required to ensure the safety and quality processes remain in place as other premises become operational and that the practice continues to comply with the RACGP Standards for general practices fifth edition.
+This assessment is required to ensure the safety and quality processes remain in place as other premises become operational and that the general practice continues to comply with the RACGP Standards.

-General practices that intend to relocate are also required to notify Services Australia of the move and provide them with an accreditation certificate that includes the new address following the relocation assessment.
+The general practice that intends to relocate are also required to notify Services Australia of the move and provide them with an accreditation certificate that includes the new address following the relocation assessment.